|Nutritional Guidelines (per serving)|

 - Optional: 1/2 cup sultanas (golden raisins)

-- 3/4 cup yogurt (natural or Greek yogurt or sour cream; plus extra for brushing)
+- 3/4 cup plain yogurt (sour cream); plus extra for brushing

 Add the cold butter pieces and cut it into the mixture until it resembles coarse crumbs.
-(This can be done using the pulse action in a food processor or in a mixer.)
+This can be done by hand or by using the pulse action in a food processor or in a mixer.

 Stir in the sultanas.